 At 900 hectares, 6.5 km long and 2.5 km wide, private residential and commercial properties occupy about 50% of the Miramar Peninsula, while roughly 17% covers protected reserves as well as recreational parks.
 This does not include airways land and the 78 hectare northern area sometimes known as Watts Peninsula, which covers farmland, regenerating bush and the old defence land of the New Zealand Defence Force.

-Miramar resident Joakim Liman heads Te Motu Kairangi.
-He is an award-winning restoration volunteer with experience working for the Department of Conservation, Zealandia and Wellington Zoo, Papa taiao Earthcare and currently works for Predator Free Wellington..
-Currently, around 20 key volunteers and many more locals spend their free time planting, weeding and trapping as part of the project.
+Miramar resident Joakim Liman heads Te Motu Kairangi - Miramar Ecological Restoration.
+He is an award-winning eco-restoration volunteer with experience working for the Department of Conservation, Zealandia and Wellington Zoo, Papa taiao Earthcare and currently works for Predator Free Wellington..
+Currently, around 20 key volunteers and many more locals spend their free time planting, weeding, trapping and engage in community engagment as part of the project.
 Most volunteers are aged 20 to 50.
 Many are ecology students; others are simply passionate about bringing the birdsong back to their corner of New Zealand.

-We give regular talks and presentations and have good relationships with local groups including Miramar Track Project, Miramar Garden Club, the Wellington branch of Forest & Bird, Places for Penguins, Kereru discovery Predator Free Miramar, Predator Free Wellington and the local mountainbike group.
+We give regular talks and presentations and have good relationships with WCC, local groups and businesses such as Miramar Enterprise, the Wellington branch of Forest & Bird, Places for Penguins, Kereru discovery Predator Free Miramar, Predator Free Wellington and the local mountainbike group.
 The Miramar Track project..

 Working with children is of great importance to us.
-Two local schools currently work Te Motu Kairangi with our restoration work and community engagment and we hope to add more in the future.
+Several local schools currently work Te Motu Kairangi with our restoration work and community engagment and we hope to add more in the future.
 During presentations to teachers and kids we discuss the peninsula's unnatural history, its flora and fauna, how these disappeared and how they can be restored.
 We also bring kids and teachers in to the bush to experience it first hand by feeling, seeing, hearing and smelling it.
 Advice for planting in school yards has also been given, including planting native species as well as building nest boxes for native birds, such as moreporks, weta hotels and making lizard gardens for skinks and geckos.

 The Miramar Peninsula was once an island teaming with life.
 During the time of early Polynesian settlement it acquired the name Te Motu Kairangi, meaning “Precious Island”.